Robust Bell inequalities from communication complexity: Explicit constructions

 \subsection{Some specific examples}

-Using Corollary~\ref{cor:existsBq} and the construction to go from a corruption bound (or its variants, see Appendix~\ref{app:corruption}) to a Bell inequality (Proposition~\ref{prop:corruptionBoundBellIneq}), we give explicit Bell inequalities and violations for several problems studied in the literature.
+Using Corollary~\ref{cor:existsBq} and the construction to go from a corruption bound (or its variants) to a Bell inequality (Theorem~\ref{thm:boundDistribBellGeneral}), we give explicit Bell inequalities and violations for several problems studied in the literature.
 Since our techniques also apply to small gaps, we include problems for which the gap between classical and quantum communication complexity is polynomial.